loganchg/movie-review2/README.md

 Any outstanding bugs or unfinished functionality.

-It would be so much nicer if we could create indivdual moview trailers container where people can preview their favorite movies. or a faded video background would be nice to have.
-Seting up the IMDb API would also a good idea , especially we can obtain more informative materials.
+It would be so much nicer if we could create individual movie trailers container where people can preview their favorite movies. or a faded video background would be nice to have.
+Setting up the IMDb API would also a good idea , especially we can obtain more informative materials.
 Overall, it is a nice experiences that we can combine what we have learnt in the past 8-9 months.